 Development Corporation received Authorization from the Federal Energy Regulatory Commission (FERC) to construct, own and operate the following: a Gas Treatment Plant; a 1.0-mile-long, 60-inch-diameter Prudhoe Bay Unit Gas Transmission Line; a 62.5-mile-long, 32-inch-diameter Point Thomson Unit Gas Transmission Line; a 806.9-mile, 42-inch-diameter natural gas pipeline (Mainline Pipeline) and associated aboveground facilities, including eight compressor stations and a heater station; and a 20-million-metric-ton-per-annum liquefaction facility (Liquefaction Facilities), including an LNG Plant and Marine Terminal Facilities.
-Issuance of the federal permit constitutes an undertaking subject to review under Section 106 of the National Historic Preservation Act.
+Issuance of the federal permit is a federal action that makes the Project an undertaking subject to review under Section 106 of the National Historic Preservation Act.
 On June 24, 2020, FERC executed a Programmatic Agreement (PA) to satisfy its Section 106 consultation responsibilities; this document has been prepared to guide and support the implementation of the PA.